remoteit/docs/peer-to-peer-p2p-vs.-proxy-connections/peer-to-peer-connections.md

 ## Creating a peer to peer connection

-Learn how to create a peer to peer connection by using the connectd daemon in P2P initiator mode.
+Learn how to create a peer to peer connection by using the connected daemon in P2P initiator mode.
 You can find instructions for Mac OS/X, Linux, and Windows PowerShell here:

 {% page-ref page="../guides/using-connectd-in-p2p-initiator-mode/" %}